-The BYU Salt Lake Center emergency notification system will be tested on a semiannual basis (in April and October).
-The test is unannounced, and the text message sent to the campus community reads as follows: "This is a test of the emergency notification system.
-In the event of a real emergency the alert message will tell you what the emergency is and what to do."
+On an annual basis, the London Centre will test the mass email and, personal cell phone, elements of the emergency notification system.
+The test is unannounced and will send the campus community a text message that is similar to the following: "This is a test of the alert system.
+In the event of a real emergency, the alert message will tell you what the emergency is and what to do."
 A record is made of each test, including a description, the date and time of the test, and whether it was announced or unannounced.
+The university publicizes its emergency notification and evacuation procedures in conjunction with the testing of the alert system.

-Evacuation Drills
+Evacuations and Evacuation Drills